michaelfester/docs/docs/reference/data-sources/big-tables.md

 {% figure src="/docs/reference/data-sources/big-tables/adding-a-big-table-to-a-project.png" caption="Adding a Big Table to a project" /%}

-Either way you choose, the data editor will create an empty table with a single cell.
+The data editor will create an empty table with a single cell.
 From here, you can add more rows and columns and configure them as you need for your project.

 ## Import/Export Big Table data